NCEAS/eml/docs/eml-semantic-annotations-primer.md

 The `annotations` element contains a set of `annotation` elements.
 Each `annotation` element has a `references` attribute that points to the `id` attribute of the element being annotated.
 Any of the EML modules may be referenced by the `references` attribute and the id must point to a unique id within the EML document.
 In the semantic statement, the *subject* is implicitly the element containing the id that is referenced.
 In other words, what is listed in the `references` attribute is the id of the subject of the semantic annotation.
 Each annotation also consists of a `propertyURI` element and `valueURI` element that respectively define the *object property* or *data property* and *object* (value) that apply to the resource. *A URI should ideally resolve to a controlled vocabulary that provides a precise definition, relationships to other terms, and multiple labels for displaying the statement*.
 Each `propertyURI` and `valueURI` element can have a `label` attribute that displays a label associated with each URI.
 Labels are intended to provide a more readable format for users and may be displayed in application interfaces. *It is recommended that labels are populated with values from the preferred labels field (skos:prefLabel) or label field (rdfs:label) from a controlled vocabulary*.

-The following `annotations` element example (Example 6) has 3 different annotations.
+The following `annotations` element example (Example 4) has 3 different annotations.
 For the first annotation, the subject of the semantic triple is the `dataTable` element with the `id` attribute "CDF-biodiv-table".
 Notice that the annotation has a `references` attribute that points to the subject id.
 The object property of the triple is "http://purl.org/dc/elements/1.1/subject".
 Finally, the value (object) in the semantic triple is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the ENVO ontology (http://www.obofoundry.org/ontology/envo.html).
 Taken together, the first semantic statement could be read as "the dataTable with the id 'CDR-biodiv-table' is about the subject grassland biome".

 The second annotation has as its subject the `creator` element that has the id "adam.shepherd", the object property "http://www.w3.org/1999/02/22-rdf-syntax-ns#type" and the value (object) "https://schema.org/Person".
 This statement can be interpreted as "'adam.shepherd', the creator (of the dataset), is a person".

 The third annotation also has as its subject the `creator` element that has the id "adam.shepherd".
-The object property is "https://schema.org/memberOf" and the value (object) is "https://doi.org/10.17616/R37P4C".
+The object property is "https://schema.org/memberOf" and the object (value) is "https://doi.org/10.17616/R37P4C".
 This statement can be read as "'adam.shepherd', the creator (of the dataset), is a member of BCO-DMO".

-* Example 6: `annotations` element annotation
+* Example 4: `annotations` element annotation

 ```xml
 <eml>